 Congratulations!
-It was tough going, but you managed to complete the no contact stage with flying colors.
-Great.
-But now what?
+It was tough going, but you completed the no contact stage with flying colors.
+Good.
+But what do you text your ex after no contact?

-So you’ve decided it is time to bite the bullet and contact them.
-You know you should text your ex, you’re just not sure how to go about it or what to say.
+You know you should text your ex, you’re just not sure what message to send or how to go about it.
+What do you say?

-To help guide you safely on this challenging journey, I will now share my four rules for texting an ex.
+To help guide you on this challenging journey, I will share my four rules for texting an ex.

-Before you text your ex, you would do well to keep in mind something I call, “The Feel-Good Factor.”
+Before you text your ex, keep in mind something I call, “The Feel-Good Factor.”

-Ideally, anything you put in a text after no contact will “feel good” to the person receiving it.
+Anything you put in a text after no contact should “feel good” to the person receiving it.

 To help achieve that, the first text you send your ex should tick all of these boxes: